 AP1 sends traffic to STA1 on a 40MHz channel with a full buffer continuously.
-RTS/CTS is disabled.
 All other setting is the same as test case 2a.

-AP2 sends traffic to STA2 on a 20MHz channel staing at t1, which is located at the secondary channel of BSS1.
+AP2 sends traffic to STA2 on a 20MHz channel starting at t1, which is located at the secondary channel of BSS1.

 The traffic is based on the Poisson distribution with following parameters.